-Although local government reliance on income tax revenue in Pennsylvania is more than four times the national average, income taxes account for only 9 percent of local general revenue.
+Although local government reliance on income tax revenue in Pennsylvania is three times the national average, income taxes account for only 9 percent of local general revenue.
 Pennsylvania relies more heavily on state aid and the property tax (figure PA-1).